Dongwon-Lee/lsgkm/README.md

     gkmtrain
     gkmpredict

-`make install` will simply copy these three executables to the `../bin` direcory
+`make install` will simply copy these two executables to the `../bin` direcory

 ### Tutorial